 Supplier shall ensure that all reworked parts can be identified by serial number or marking of individual parts, packing units and shipment containers.
-Markings have to be agreed with HARMAN in advance.
+Markings must be agreed with HARMAN in advance.
 All rework activities (except those that have been approved by HARMAN within APQP/PPAP) are subject to approval by HARMAN.
-For this purpose HARMAN reserves to request submission of all related documents and records by supplier as well as an on-site process review at supplier.
+For this purpose, HARMAN reserves to request submission of all related documents and records by supplier as well as an on-site process review at supplier.

 HARMAN reserves to impose its Controlled Shipping procedure on suppliers to implement and monitor redundant inspections related to observed quality issues.
-The Controlled Shipping procedure is detailed in section 5.4.5 of this manual.

-5.4.4.4 Failure Confirmation
+6.4.
+Failure Confirmation